+We expect that many of the CELTIC-NEXT projects will define and develop self-adaptable solutions, able to fit the needs of many different sectors and societal challenges.
 CELTIC-NEXT with its end-to-end approach is key for allowing the development of dedicated applications using the network with all the required features for a given economic sector.
 Representatives from vertical sectors will be progressively invited to participate in the CELTIC-NEXT Industry Core Group to ensure the continuous cross-fertilisation of ideas.
-In parallel, the telecommunications industry shall exploit the full power of cross sectors technologies such as Artificial Intelligence and Big Data, to define and provide customised and smart solutions for the different economic sectors and the whole society.
+In parallel, the telecommunications industry shall exploit the full power of cross sectors technologies such as Artificial Intelligence and Big Data, to define and provide customised and smart solutions for the different economic sectors and society as a whole.